-Chemotherapy for Gastrointestinal Carcinoid Tumors
+Chemotherapy and Other Drugs for Gastrointestinal Carcinoid Tumors

 Chemotherapy (chemo) uses anti-cancer drugs that are injected into a vein or a muscle or taken by mouth to kill cancer cells.
 These drugs enter the bloodstream and reach all areas of the body, making this treatment useful for some types of cancers that have spread to other organs.

 Unfortunately, gastrointestinal (GI) carcinoid tumors often do not respond well to chemo.
 Because of this, chemo generally is used only for tumors that have spread to other organs, are causing severe symptoms, and have not responded to other medicines.

 Some of the chemo drugs used to treat GI carcinoid tumors include:

 - 5-fluorouracil (5-FU)

 Some tumors, especially high-grade tumors, may be treated with more than one drug.
 For these, combinations of etoposide plus carboplatin or temozolomide plus capecitabine may be used.

 Chemo drugs kill cancer cells but also damage some normal cells, which can cause some side effects.
 Side effects depend on the type of drugs, the amount taken, and the length of treatment.
 Short-term side effects might include:

 - Loss of appetite

 - Hair loss